Argentina's ailing president faces tough midterm congressional election

 | BUENOS AIRES

-BUENOS AIRES Argentine President Cristina Fernandez is expected to lose some of her congressional clout in Sunday's midterm election as the ailing leader faces complaints over galloping consumer prices and a weakening currency.
+BUENOS AIRES Argentine President Cristina Fernandez is expected to lose some of her congressional clout in Sunday's midterm election as the ailing leader faces complaints over galloping inflation and a weakening currency.

-Voters went to the polls under sunny Southern Hemisphere skies to choose half of the lower house of Congress and a third of the Senate in Sunday's vote.
-The election marks 30 years of democracy following Argentina's 1976-1983 military dictatorship.
+Voters will choose half of the lower house of Congress and a third of the Senate in Sunday's vote.

-Fernandez was unable to campaign for her congressional candidates since an October 8 operation to remove blood that pooled on her brain after she fell and hurt her head in August.
+Fernandez has been unable to campaign for her congressional candidates since an October 8 operation to remove blood that pooled on her brain after falling and knocking her head in August.
 She is expected to continue convalescing for another few weeks.

-The surgery marked the latest in a series of health issues for the 60-year-old leader, including low blood pressure and a thyroid tumour that also was surgically removed.
+The surgery marked the latest in a series of health issues for the 60-year-old leader, including low blood pressure and a thyroid tumor that also was surgically removed.

 Candidates backed by Fernandez won just 26 percent of the vote in the August midterm primary, half of what her alliance got in 2011, and her handpicked congressional candidate did poorly in the key province of Buenos Aires.

 Some legislators had said they wanted a constitutional amendment to allow her to run for a third term.
 But a poor showing by Fernandez's branch of the Peronist party in the primary dashed those hopes.
-To push through the legislation, they would need two-thirds support in both houses.
+To push through reform, they would need two-thirds support in both houses.

 Unless Fernandez's forces defy the opinion polls and clinch a strong congressional majority, the outcome will trigger a succession struggle ahead of the 2015 presidential election.